 Registration to GSPM's Washington D.C.
 Residency is handled through GWeb, similar to other GW course registration.

 Application to GSPM's international courses are handled through GW Passport.
 (Direct links to the application are provided below for their respective courses).
-After the application deadline has passed, GSPM reviews each application and notifies the students individually about acceptance into the program and procedures on how to register with the GW Registrar's office.
+After the application deadline passes, GSPM reviews each application and notifies the students individually about acceptance into the program and provides the information on how to register with the GW Registrar's office.

-Think of your payments as existing in two buckets: tuition and group expenses.
+Think of the cost of a Global Residency Program as existing in two buckets: tuition and group expenses.

-Each course will be billed tuition that will correspond to the number of credits in the course.
-The tuition is a figure set annually by GW and, depending on which GSPM program you’re in, will be similar to or the same as what you would pay for a D.C.-based course.
+Each course is billed tuition that corresponds to the number of credits in the course.
+The tuition is a figure set annually by GW and, depending on which GSPM program you’re in, will be similar to what you would pay for a D.C.-based course.
 Tuition does not go toward any travel expenses.
-This is the bare-bones cost to simply offer a course, as decided by GW.
+This is the bare-bones cost to simply run a course, as decided by GW.

 This charge covers arrangements made by GSPM on behalf of the student.
-What’s included varies based on the residency location, but this may comprise in-country (that is, in the residency location) group transportation, group meals, lodging, and some cultural events.
+What is included varies based on the residency location, but this typically includes on-location (that is, in the residency country) group transportation, group meals, lodging, and some cultural events.
 GW-mandated (required for study abroad under GW) health, safety, and emergency evacuation insurance is always included at $1/day, minimum $17.50.
 GSPM keeps none of this money.
-It goes directly to student expenses and often saves students out-of-pocket money, since group and bulk purchasing can often be achieved at a discount.
+It goes directly to student expenses and often saves students out-of-pocket money, since group and bulk purchases can often be achieved at a discount.

-The total cost includes tuition and group expenses, and also depends on a few things, both inside and outside of your control:
+It is important to note that the total cost (including tuition and group expenses) fluctuates depending on a few things, both inside and outside of your control:

 • The location: Some countries are cheaper to visit than others.

 • The year/time: Costs fluctuate based on economies.